ismaelmosquera/linearsys/readme.md

 ### *Matrix and Vector*

-This small Project is an implementation suitable to efficiently solve NxN systems of linear equations;
+This Project is an implementation suitable to efficiently solve NxN systems of linear equations;
 four different skills are presented to do that.
 We first declare a Matrix and a Vector type,
 and we use them in the algorithms to solve linear systems.
 In addition, we declare and implement functions to perform the most common operations applied to Matrix and Vector, and support